LHarveyDev/longdog/README.md

 ![Am I Responsive](media/screengrabs/amiresponsive.jpg)
 # Longdog
-Longdog is my submission for Milestone Project 4.
+Longdog is my submission for Code Institute Milestone Project 4.
 Longdog is a Full-Stack e-commerce site dedicated to the needs of Sighthound owners and their dogs.
 The site will sell clothing, toys and accessories, in fact anything a Longdog might require!
 The basic features of browsing the content and making a purchase can be carried out without registering, however the user is encouraged to register in order to make future ordering simpler and they will also be able to contribute to the site by leaving feedback in the form of product reviews.
 This project has been created using HTML, CSS, JavaScript and Django.
 Stripe was utilised to facilitate payments and Bootstrap was used for design purposes.

 The live site is [here](https://longdog-be27da85e7e6.herokuapp.com/).
+Please note Longdog has been created for educational purposes only, no actual purchases can be made and no payments will be processed.

 ## Table Of Contents:
 1. [Design & Planning](#design-&-planning)